wp-plugins/calculated-fields-form/README.txt

 Note that you can make the "Instruct.
 Text" fields dependent from the calculated value, that way you can change the text shown to the user depending of the number shown in the calculated price, since frequently the terms, conditions or offers vary according to the price amount.

+= Add-Ons - Only available in the Developer version of the plugin =

+The list of add-ons available in the plugin, appear in the "Add-ons area" of settings page of the plugin.
+For enabling the add-ons, simply should tick the corresponding checkboxes, and press the "Activate/Deactivate Addons" button.

 = WooCommerce add-on (Beta Version) - Only available in the Developer version of the plugin =

 The developer version of the plugin includes the WooCommerce add-on, to integrate the forms created by the "Calculated Fields Form" with the WooCommerce products.
 The add-on inserts an additional metabox in the WooCommerce products, with two settings fields: